|

 Serious instruction always involves written work.
 There is no impression without expression.
 At the very least, write out Bible texts and catechism definitions (and always set out in sense-lines): it puts the mental muscles of mind and memory to work.
 Like a child growing, various phases tend to merge:

-Use teaching aids and also make your own.
+We learn by listening so we must learn to listen which means importance of silence — rearrange the letters of LISTEN to make SILENT.Use teaching aids and also make your own.
 Don’t dim the sense of the sacred with “power presentations” (cf. the “still small voice” of God to Elijah on Mt Horeb) because it can all too easily becomes an end in itself.
 Don’t aim to dazzle, titivate or entertain, but to interest, convince and inculcate faith, hope & charity.

 For instance, make a model altar from the cardboard shoe box and let the children to add the furnishings.
 SPIRITUALITY